philippschaz/xray_lung_disease_detection/README.md

 notebooks/

-A collection of Jupyter notebooks documenting the entire modeling lifecycle, from exploratory data analysis (EDA) to training high-performance classic ML and deep learning models.
+A collection of Jupyter notebooks documenting the entire modeling lifecycle, from exploratory data analysis (EDA) to training high-performance classic ML (SVM, XGBoost, Random Forest, LR) and deep learning models.
 These were developed using Google Colab for large-scale image processing with GPU acceleration.

 output/